yueyu19/yueyu19.github.io/_teaching/law-of-cosines.md

-You may think that, by following the negative gradient direction, the gradient descent method will ensure that the value of $f(x^k)$ decreases as $k$ increases.
-However, if the step size $\alpha$ is too large, the opposite will happen, as shown on the right.
+You may think that, by following the negative gradient direction, the gradient descent method will ensure that $x^k$ converges to $x^\star$ as $k$ increases.
+In addition, the larger the step size $\alpha$, the faster the convergence.
+However, if the step size $\alpha$ is too large, $x^k$ may never converge to anything, as illustrated by the image on the right.

 <img src="/images/graddiv.png" width="300" height="300" img align='right'>

-On the other hand, if you choose $\alpha$ is too small, then $x^k$ barely changes as $k$ increases.
-So here is the question: what is the largest value of $\alpha$ in the gradient descent method that makes $x^k$ converges to $x^\star$ as $k$ increases?
+Here is the key question: what is the largest value of $\alpha$ in the gradient descent method that makes $x^k$ converges to $x^\star$ as $k$ increases?

 To answer this question, we need to prove the convergence of the gradient descent method; and in this proof, you will see how can the law of cosines be useful.

-## The convergence proof
+## Convergence proof of the gradient descent method

 Any ideas of how to show $x^k$ converges to $x^\star$ as $k$ increases?
 Let us prove it step by step.